 Your spouse beneficiary can treat your IRA as his/her own IRA if your spouse is the only designated beneficiary, or if there are multiple designated beneficiaries and separate accounting applies.
 He/she has this option even if he/she had chosen one of the other options above.
-This generally happens after any of your remaining RMD amount for the year of your death has been distributed.
+If your spouse had selected the ten-year rule and he or she had attained the RMD age (currently age 73), then he or she would be required to take an RMD amount prior to treating the account as his or her own, or prior to rolling the funds over to his or her own IRA.

-- Your spouse beneficiary can take a distribution of part or all of his/her share of your IRA and roll it over to an IRA of his/her own, less any RMD. - b.
+Your spouse beneficiary can take a distribution of part or all of his/her share of your IRA and roll it over to an IRA of his/her own, or another beneficiary IRA, less any RMD.

+- b.
 Eligible Designated Beneficiary Who is Your Minor Child.
-If your beneficiary is an eligible designated beneficiary who is your minor child, he/she must remove all assets from the IRA by the tenth anniversary of the date the minor attains the age of majority, even if such minor child initially chose to receive life expectancy payments. - c.
+A minor child also includes step-children, adopted children, and eligible foster children.
+An individual reaches the age of majority on their 21st birthday.
+If you die before your RBD, your minor child can choose either the ten-year rule or the single life expectancy option.
+If your minor child initially chose life expectancy payments, then they must continue taking annual RMDs during the ten years subsequent to reaching their age of majority.
+If you died on or after your RBD, your minor child will be required to take annual RMDs through the tenth year following their attainment of age of majority. - c.
 Eligible Designated Beneficiary (Other than a Surviving Spouse or Minor Child).
 If your beneficiary is an eligible designated beneficiary who is someone other than your surviving spouse or your minor child, such beneficiary may have the option of distributing the IRA assets over a single life expectancy period or within ten years.
 The option to elect the ten-year rule is only available to such beneficiary if your death occurs before your RBD.

-If such a beneficiary chooses the single life expectancy option to calculate the RMD, the life expectancy divisor used may depend on whether your death occurs before or on or after your RBD.
-If your death occurred before your RBD, the beneficiary uses his/her age at the end of the year following the year of death to determine the initial single life expectancy divisor and reduces this number by one for each following year's RMD calculation.
+If you died before your RBD and the beneficiary chooses the single life expectancy option to calculate the RMD, the beneficiary uses his/her age at the end of the year following the year of death to determine the initial single life expectancy divisor and reduces this number by one for each following year's RMD calculation.
 However, if you die on or after your RBD, your beneficiary uses the longer of your remaining life expectancy, determined in your year of death and reduced by one in each subsequent year, or your beneficiary uses his/her life expectancy in the year following the year of your death, reduced by one for each subsequent year.
-For a qualifying trust, use the age of the oldest trust beneficiary.
+For a qualifying trust, generally the age of the oldest trust beneficiary is used.

-If such a beneficiary chooses the ten-year rule, he/she is required to remove all assets from the IRA by December 31 of the tenth year following the year of your death.
+If you died prior to your RBD and the beneficiary chooses the ten-year rule, he/she is required to remove all assets from the IRA by December 31 of the tenth year following the year of your death